haramkoo/InterviewAI/index.md

-## AI Interviewer
+## DAISI (Deep Artificial Intelligence System for Interviews)

 ### About

 With the advent of machine learning, it has become increasingly clear that AI is capable of completing tasks that were hitherto considered only possible by human minds.
-We are now pushing the boundaries of what AI can do with natural language processing (NLP), from summarizing pages of text to keeping up a conversation with a human.
-Our project aims to join those on the frontier of machine learning by creating an AI Interviewer.
+We hope to join those on the frontier of machine learning by creating an AI Interviewer, temporarily named DAISI.
 There are two main problems to address here: first, whether creating such an interviewer will be possible, and second, whether it will be any good.
+We have managed thus far to create prototype models that are capable of asking questions, and we have created qualitative metrics to score the models' performance.
+We have also created some quantitative metrics based on those qualitative metrics, and hope to expand our quantitative metrics further with more research.
+Our next step as of the writing of this About section is to iteratively create more models that will hopefully perform better than our current prototypes.

 ___